andys8/elm-talk/slides.md

 ## DEMO 2: Customer application

-Elm dashboard application for a customer
+Elm chat-engine application for a customer

 -------------------------------------------------